Property Inventory Management

 There are mainly four types of smoke alarm currently on the market – ionisation, optical (also described as photo electronic), heat and combined.

-Ionisation: These are low cost to purchase.
+Ionisation: Ionisation alarms are affordable to purchase.
 They are very sensitive to small particles of smoke produced by fast flaming fires, such as paper and wood, and will detect this type of fire before the smoke gets too thick.

 Optical: These are more expensive but more effective at detecting larger particles of smoke produced by slow-burning fires, such as smouldering foam-filled upholstery and overheated PVC wiring.

 Heat Alarms: They detect the increase in temperature from a fire and are insensitive to smoke.
-They can therefore be installed in kitchens.
-They only cover a relatively small area of a room, so potentially several heat alarms need to be installed in a large kitchen.
+They are suitable for kitchens but only cover a small area, so larger kitchens may require multiple heat alarms.

 Combined Optical Smoke and Heat Alarms: Combinations of optical and heat alarms in one unit to reduce false alarms while increasing the speed of detection.